zachbutton/crystalize.js/README.md

 ## Introduction

-Crystalize.js, while it _is_ essentially a reducer, it serves a different purpose.
+Crystalize.js, while it _is_ essentially a reducer, serves a different purpose.
 A reducer simply _reduces_ a collection of elements into a single aggregate.
 But, what Crystalize.js sets out to do is a little bit different.
 What if you want to keep the collection you passed in?
 What if you want variable amounts of that collection aggregated, or to be able to rewind to different points of that aggregation to see what it was at that point?

-It's fair to consider think of a 'crystal' as an accumulator, and a 'shard' as an element.
+It's fair to think of a 'crystal' as an accumulator, and a 'shard' as an element.
 And that's really what they are.
 But that doesn't capture the goal of Crystalize.js, either.

 They could likewise be called 'state' and 'actions', and that's really what they are, _when Crystalize.js is used in that way_.
 But, Crystalize.js sets out to serve more use-cases than actions and state.

-Thus, the names are chosen to better reflect what Crystalize.js is doing, in verb form.
+Thus, the names are chosen to reflect better what Crystalize.js is doing, in verb form.
 Shards are _crystalized_ into an accumulated state, and the name calls that out to reflect the control and choice you have in how that process takes place.

 To illustrate, here's the flow of an action+reducer: